Snapstromegon/eleventy-plugin-rollup/README.md

 This is based on my original [blogpost about 11ty and rollup](https://www.hoeser.dev/blog/2021-02-28-11ty-and-rollup/).

 The benefit of this plugin is, that the resulting page will only load the JS it needs and parts of your bundle can be shared between pages.
-This is, because rollup and 11ty no longer run independently from each other, but rollup knows what happens in 11ty.
+This is because rollup and 11ty no longer run independently from each other, but rollup knows what happens in 11ty.

 ## Installation